zeroluck/docs/sources/reference/oxd/index.md

 ### Obtain PAT

 This command obtains the OAuth PAT.
-A full request-response-pair consists of these fields_
+A full request-response-pair consists of these fields:

+Request:

 ```
-Request:
 {
     "command":"obtain_pat",
     "params": {